lynx-x-ray-observatory/soxs/doc/source/command_line/spectra.rst

-                            Either a string corresponding to a built-in table or an ASCII fiele containing a column of 30 floats corresponding to the abundances of each element relative to the abundance of H. Default is 'angr'.
+                            Either a string corresponding to a built-in table or an ASCII fiele containing a column of 30 floats corresponding to the abundances of each element relative to the abundance of H. Default is set in the SOXS configuration file, the default for which is "angr".
       --broadening          Turn thermal and velocity broadening on.
 On by default.
       --no_broadening       Turn thermal and velocity broadening off.
 On by